Market Analysts see JD.com Inc. [JD] gaining to $58. Time to buy?

 The report found that women are instinctively leading the green consumption path with their actions, and their shopping choices often determine the consumption patterns of each household.
 Meanwhile, women demonstrate prominent leadership in driving the “Sustainability/ SDG / CSR” fields in the corporate world.

-Over the last 12 months, JD stock dropped by -14.00%.
-The one-year JD.com Inc. stock forecast points to a potential upside of 24.01.
-The average equity rating for JD stock is currently 1.80, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $60.61, the shares rose to $60.89 and dropped to $59.16, the range by which the price of stock traded the whole day.
+The daily chart for JD points out that the company has recorded 0.55% gains over the past six months.
+However, it is still -80.37% lower than its most recent low trading price.

-The market cap for the stock reached $95.37 billion, with 1.56 billion shares outstanding and 1.30 billion shares in the current float.
-Compared to the average trading volume of 9.80M shares, JD stock reached a trading volume of 4105299 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.84M shares, JD reached to a volume of 7381693 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about JD.com Inc. [JD]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for JD shares is $81.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on JD stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.